zukunft/zukunft.com/docs/code_objects_all.md

             \-- term - either a word, verb, triple or formula
     \-- combine_objectUi
         \-- combine_namedUi
+            \-- figureUi - to create the html code to display a value or result
+            \-- phraseUi - to create the html code to display a word or triple
-            \-- phraseUi - to create the html code to display a word or triple +-- ConfigShared - const fallback configuration settings
+            \-- termUi - to create the html code to display a word, triple, verb or formula +-- ConfigShared - const fallback configuration settings
 \-- IdObjectShared
     \-- db_object